 A full-time student who is receiving financial assistance from the University must take a total of at least 12 credit hours.
-Supported students supplement their full course load with STAT 6811, STAT 6821, STAT 8261, STAT 7770 and/or STAT 8910-20 until research begins.
+Supported students supplement their full course load with STAT 7770 and/or STAT 8910-20-30 until research begins.
 Other full-time students must take a total of at least 9 credit hours.

-No credit from a previous degree program or institution may be transferred to use toward your degree program at UGA if that credit counted toward any previous degree.
-You may transfer at most 6 credit hours which must be approved by the Graduate Coordinator.
+No credit from a previous degree program or institution may be transferred to use toward your degree program at UGA.
+If you take courses elsewhere after you have begun your program here, then you may transfer at most 6 credit hours which must be approved by the Graduate Coordinator.